KiandaBPM/docs/content/docs/platform/controls/actions/button.md

 typora-root-url: ..\..\..\..\..\static
 ---

 **Button fields** can be used in forms to allow user interface actions.
 Often, rules are applied to buttons so that actions are automatically executed once the user clicks on the button.
+In this way, Button fields with rules can be used to trigger a sequence of events.
 To learn more about rules, go to [Rules](/docs/platform/rules/).

 For example, as part of an Employee Appraisal Process, a manager may complete a Performance Plan form for each employee, setting out their Key Performance Areas and goals.
 It could be useful to add a button to this form - titled 'Schedule Meeting' - that will automatically schedule a performance review meeting between the manager and the employee at a pre-determined date in the future.
 We will keep this example in mind as we learn more about using **Button controls**.